The width of quadrangulations of the projective plane: Small odd cycle transversals

 \begin{theorem} Let $G$ be a $4$-vertex-critical graph on $n$ vertices without two vertex-disjoint odd cycles.
 Then $G$ has an odd cycle transversal of cardinality at most $\tfrac14+\sqrt{n-\tfrac{15}{16}}$. \end{theorem}

 \begin{proof} The proof proceeds by induction on $n$.
-We can assume that $G$ has at least nine vertices (by checking small $4$-vertex-critical graphs, for instance using~\cite{CGSZ15}) and thus no odd cycle transversal on at most three vertices (in particular, $G$ is triangle-free).
+We can assume that $G$ has at least nine vertices (by checking small $4$-vertex-critical graphs, for instance using~\cite{CGSZ15}) and thus has no odd cycle transversal on at most three vertices.
+Since every odd cycle is an odd cycle transversal in $G$, in particular this implies that we can assume that $G$ is triangle-free.
 If $G$ is not internally $4$-connected then there exist graphs $G_1=(V_1,E_1)$ and $G_2=(V_2,E_2)$, and sets $X_i \subseteq V_i$ with at most three vertices ($i=1,2$) with $|X_1|=|X_2|$, such that $G_1[X_1]$ and $G_2[X_2]$ are equal (as labelled graphs), and $G$ can be obtained from $G_1,G_2$ by identifying $X_1$ in $G_1$ and $X_2$ in $G_2$ (let $X$ be the corresponding set of vertices in $G$, inducing the same graph as $G_1[X_1]$ and $G_2[X_2]$).
 Moreover, $G_1,G_2$ have the property that if $|X_1|=|X_2|=3$, then for $i=1,2$, $V_i - X_i$ contains at least two vertices.